rimthong/astro-rimthong/src/content/pages/projects.md

 - **Fitness Scientist**: A brainstorming partner for optimizing training regimens.
 - **Engineering Mentor**: Leveraging my engineering knowledge to create an AI mentor for engineering managers.

+Want to know more?
+Check out the [blog post](/blog/custom-gpts-exploration/).

 **Tech Stack**: GPT-based models

 ## The Plan App